philiphendry/blog/_posts/2009-07-01-designing-and-developing-web-based-applications-exam-70-547.markdown

 Requirements must be defined from _multiple perspectives_ capturing all the needs across the different types of stakeholders.
-There are a limited number of categories:
+There are a limited number of tags: